hen-chow/email-service/README.md

 - Text (supporting plain text)

 ## Solution
 I chose Express for its ease of use and the fact that it's light-weight.
+The send email helpers are kept as generic as possible, to allow for scaling and changes should we elect to add or change email service providers.

+Only the `/POST` route is exposed at the moment as outlined in the brief.

 * For testing, mocha, chai and sinon were selected for testing as they well-maintained libraries.
 * For linting, airbnb's eslint library was chosen to keep the codebase clean, consistent and maintainable.
 * For logs, bunyan is used to create and maintain logs for the project.
+* Deployment done via Heroku selected for ease of use, time constraints, and integration with Github.

 ### Technology/Libraries Used
 NodeJs
 Express
+Heroku

 ## Installation
 Clone or download from Github repository: [email-service](https://github.com/hen-chow/email-service)